borela-tech/js-toolbox/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors)

 Develop JavaScript apps/libraries with little to no configuration and still be allowed to use all bleeding edge features available through [Babel][babel] and [Webpack][webpack].

-This tool can be installed globally, be used to compile any project that follows the expected directory structure which will help you reduce the development dependencies drastically.
+This tool can be installed globally and be used to compile any project that follows the expected directory structure.

 ## Table of contents